fish-shell/fish-shell/doc_src/cmds/functions.rst

     Lists the names of all defined functions.

 **-q** or **--query**
-    Tests if the specified functions exist.
+    Tests if any of the specified functions exist.
+If any exist, it returns 0, 1 otherwise.

 **-v** or **--verbose**
     Make some output more verbose.